GeoDS/COVID-SDPD/README.md

 ## Reference
 If you use this dataset and code in your research or applications, please refer to this source:

-Hou, X., Gao, S., Li, Q., Kang, Y., Chen, N., Chen, K., Rao, J., Ellenberg, J.S. and Patz, J.A.
-(2021).
-[Intracounty modeling of COVID-19 infection with human mobility: assessing spatial heterogeneity with business traffic, age and race.](https://www.pnas.org/content/118/24/e2020524118) Proceedings of the National Academy of Sciences, Jun 2021, 118 (24), e2020524118, DOI: 10.1073/pnas.2020524118
+Han, X., Xu, Y., Fan, L., Huang, Y., Xu, M., and Gao, S. (2021).
+[Quantifying COVID-19 importation risk in a dynamic network of domestic cities and international countries.](https://doi.org/10.1073/pnas.2100201118) Proceedings of the National Academy of Sciences, Jun 2021, 118 (26), e2100201118, DOI: 10.1073/pnas.2100201118

 ```
 @article{hou2020intra,
-  title={Intra-county modeling of COVID-19 infection with human mobility: assessing spatial heterogeneity with business traffic, age and race},
+  title={Quantifying COVID-19 importation risk in a dynamic network of domestic cities and international countries},
-  author={Hou, Xiao and Gao, Song and Li, Qin and Kang, Yuhao and Chen, Nan and Chen, Kaiping and Rao, Jinmeng and Ellenberg, Jordan S and Patz, Jonathan A},
+  author={Han, Xiaoyi and Xu, Yilan and Fan, Linlin and Huang, Yi and Xu, Minhong and Gao, Song},
   journal={Proceedings of the National Academy of Sciences},
   year={2021},
   volume={118},
-  number={24},
+  number={26},
-  pages={e2020524118},
+  pages={e2100201118},
   publisher={National Academy of Sciences}
 }
 ```